Leoooob/Wandr_Client/README.md

 NOTE: If you save an scss file with broken styles, you will need to re-run the gulp command above.

 # Putting the front-end into production
-When you are ready to push the site live, you only need to push the following files to your web server: `index.html`, `itinerary.html`, `css` folder and `js` folder.
+When you are ready to push the site live, you only need to push the following files to your web server: `index.html`, `itinerary.html`, `css` folder, `js` folder and `assets` folder.